StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
-title: You write it... &#xA0;I  smoooooth it
+title: You wrote it... &#xA0;I  smooooothed it
 tagline:
 description:
 ---